pallavi17798/sar-rvi-ndvi/README.md

-# Crop Stage Detection and Prediction
+# RVI and NDVI Calculation

 This project utilizes Google Earth Engine (GEE) to analyze satellite imagery from Sentinel-1 and Sentinel-2 for agricultural applications, specifically to calculate the Radar Vegetation Index (RVI) and the Normalized Difference Vegetation Index (NDVI).
 These indices are helpful in monitoring crop health and estimating yield.